scalameta/metals/docs/contributors/remote-language-server.md

 ---

 Metals has experimental support to offload certain requests to a remote language server.
-This feature can be used to navigate large codebases when its not possible to index all the code on a local computer.
+This feature can be used to navigate large codebases when it's not possible to index all the code on a local computer.

 ## Difference from local language servers